Genrep-Software/style-guides/c++/cppguide.md

 comments.

 When writing your comments, write for your audience: the next contributor who will need to understand your code.
-Be generous --- the next one may be you!
+Be generous — the next one may be you\!

-### Comment Style {#Comment_Style}
+### Comment Style

 Use either the `//` or `/* */` syntax, as long as you are consistent.